On modeling fracture of soft polymers: Model parameter calibration for PBS

 \section{Model parameter calibration for PBS}

-Values for all the deformation-associated parameters in \eqref{Calibration parameters} are taken from Konale and co-workers \citep{KonalePBS}.
-Uniaxial homogeneous tension tests can be used for evaluation of $\mathit{W}_{cr}$, $\psi^{+}_{cr}$ and $\psi^{(B)}_{cr}$ \footnote{Soft polymers exhibit fast damage evolution through sharp load drops corresponding to fracture \citep{ZehnderkineticfracturePVA, fastdamagevolution1}.
-Hence, $\mathit{W}_{cr}$ for soft polymers will be approximately equal to the value of $\mathit{W}$ at damage initiation ($\psi^{+}_{\text{o}}$ = $\psi^{+}_{cr}$).
-For hyperelastic materials, $\mathit{W}_{cr}=\psi^{+}_{cr}$, i.e., there are no viscous contributions to $\mathit{W}$. $\mathit{W}_{cr}$ $>$ $\psi^{+}_{cr}$ for materials with viscous effects.}.
-Dogbone tensile PBS specimens of ASTM D638 Type V standard [gauge dimensions: 9.5$\pm$1 mm x 3.2$\pm$1 mm x 3.2$\pm$1 mm] \citep{ASTMD638} were subjected to a stretching speed of 60 mm/s.
+Values for all the deformation-associated parameters in \eqref{Calibration parameters} are taken from \citep{KonalePBS}.
+Uniaxial homogeneous tension tests can be used for evaluation of $\mathit{W}_{cr}$, $\psi^{+}_{cr}$ and $\psi^{(B)}_{cr}$.\footnote{Soft polymers exhibit fast damage evolution through sharp load drops corresponding to fracture \citep{ZehnderkineticfracturePVA, fastdamagevolution1}.
+Hence, $\mathit{W}_{cr}$ (note that it accounts for both energetic and dissipative contributions) for soft polymers will be approximately equal to the value of $\mathit{W}$ at damage initiation ($\psi^{+}_{\text{o}}$ = $\psi^{+}_{cr}$).
+For hyperelastic materials, $\mathit{W}_{cr}=\psi^{+}_{cr}$ (the energetic contribution) since there are no viscous contributions to $\mathit{W}_{cr}$. $\mathit{W}_{cr}$ $>$ $\psi^{+}_{cr}$ for materials with viscous effects.} Dogbone tensile PBS specimens of ASTM D638 Type V standard [gauge dimensions: 9.5$\pm$1 mm x 3.2$\pm$1 mm x 3.2$\pm$1 mm] \citep{ASTMD638} were subjected to a stretching speed of 60 mm/s.
 Displacement was monitored through markers at the two extremes of the gauge length and standard image processing. \eqref{Stress work definition} for this loading can be written as